arnobt78/RestaurantJS-NextJS-Website/README.md

 RestaurantJS App is a NextJS 14 Static Frontend Website, using React.js, Javascript, TailwindCSS, Framer-Motion, TailwindCSS-Animate, Date-fns, React-Leaflet, Lucide-React, React-Day-Picker, React-Scroll, React-Icons, React-Responsive features and deployed on Vercel.

-**Note: This static website is built using Javascript, I have developed the same static website using Typescript (https://github.com/arnobt78/RestaurantTS-NextJS-Website )**
+**Note: This static website is built using Javascript, I have developed the same static website using Typescript. (https://github.com/arnobt78/RestaurantTS-NextJS-Website)**

 **Note: To check this website live, click here:** https://restaurant-js-arnob.vercel.app/